School of Allied Health Professions Information

 World Class Students

 Our students are as diverse as our programs.
-Our young adult students are coming to us once they complete their general education requirements, while others may already be highly trained healthcare professionals returning to advance their educational goals.
+Some students come to us once they complete their general education requirements, while others may already be highly trained healthcare professionals returning to advance their educational goals.

-We accept students who are local in California, are from other states within the US, as well as international students from all over the world with students representing over 64 countries.
-Many of our International students return to their homelands with advanced knowledge and a prestigious higher educational degree within their chosen profession.
+We accept students from all over the world, representing over 64 countries.
+Many of our international students return to their homelands with advanced knowledge and a prestigious higher educational degree within their chosen profession.

 Loma Linda University accepts students from all religions and faiths.
-We have over 60 religions are represented.
-Students do not need to convert to the Seventh-day Adventist Church to attend our University but are encouraged to learn more about our beliefs through our weekly chapel services and religion courses offered as part of our programs.
-Our students attend weekly chapel where all LLU students meet as a student body.
-Religious services are offered on Saturday on campus at our Loma Linda University church and at other local churches.
+We have over 60 religions represented.
+Students do not need to convert to the Seventh-day Adventist Church to attend our university, but are encouraged to learn more about our beliefs through our weekly chapel services and religion courses offered as part of our programs.
+Our students attend weekly chapel where all students meet as a student body.
+Religious services are offered on Saturdays, on campus at our Loma Linda University church and at other local churches.

-The school is committed to provide education including support services and reasonable accommodations for disabilities to qualified applicants for whom such accommodation does not fundamentally alter the chosen program or create an undue burden.
+The school is committed to providing education, support services and reasonable accommodations for disabilities to qualified applicants for whom such accommodation does not fundamentally alter the chosen program or create an undue burden.

 Our Faculty and Staff